 Perhaps the most famous physicist of the twentieth century, Albert Einstein was born in 1879 in Ulm, a small city in the German Empire.
 It is often reported in popular culture that Einstein did not score well in his early schooling.
 However, it has been since proven that the controversy stems from a change in the German grading system which led some to believe that he had done poorly when in fact he had done exceptionally well.
 Despite some minor setbacks, Einstein finished his schooling one year early, renounced his German citizenship to avoid WWI, and enrolled in the math and physics program at a Polytechnic school in Switzerland.

 After graduation, Einstein spent two years in a fruitless job search until a classmate's father secured a position for him in the Bern patent office.
-While working at the patent office, Einstein began publishing the various papers and essays which would earn him the attention and praise of the world scientific community.
+While working at the patent office, Einstein began publishing the various papers and essays which would earn him the attention and praise of the international scientific community.

 In his will, he bequeathed the royalties from the use of his image to the Hebrew University of Jerusalem.